FujoshiShidsuki/Data-Analysis-with-Pandas/Docmentation.md

 ## Analysis

-The analysis notebook (`analysis.ipynb`) performs the following tasks:
+The analysis notebook (`Analysis.ipynb`) performs the following tasks:

 1. **Load the dataset**: Reads the CSV file into a Pandas DataFrame.
 2. **Data Exploration**: